AsiaKorushkina/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 **Examples**

-Let's consider using `runningAccumulate` to find the cumulative sum of numbers with and without grouping.
+Consider how you can use `runningAccumulate` to find the cumulative sum of numbers without and with grouping.

 Query: